ggnohc/RoboND-Kinematics-Project/writeup_template.md

 Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

+* The first challenge of the coding part is to get an accurate representation of the kuka arm forward kinematics by filling up the DH parameters, once this is sorted out the remaining challenge is figuring out the theta values, which is the only variables for revolute joints.

+* Using techniques outlined in the lecture and inverse kinematics method to decouple the problem, theta 1 to 6 is obtained as elaborated above.

+  * The code was then fed into IK_debug.py to bench mark the theta errors and provide quick feedback on potential script errors (typos, wrong values in DH parameters, calculation errors and etc.).
+  *  Once a reasonable result (benched mark by minimal error margin) is obtained, only then the code is ported over to IK_server.py, which should work with minor changes if any.

+* One challenge I found is the calculation of theta4, 5 and 6.
+Using formulas provided on lesson 2-8 to calculate the euler angles does not give a good error margin, and the arm will either not able to pick up the bottle or will drop it before it reach the bin.
+  * It is only when I used the formula in walkthrough video did I get a reasonable error margin, and the 7 or 8 out of 10 times the robot arm able to drop the bottle into the bin successfully, as depicted in figures below.

 Kuka arm drooping the last bottle:
 ![kuka dropping last bottle][kuka_drop]

 10 bottles in the drop bin!
 ![10 bottles!][kuka_10_bottle]

+* Given more time, I would like to further trace down the source of the error so that the kuka arm is able to pick and drop the bottle at higher rate.